Two off-duty APD officers charged with DWI

 "(Laskar) did not want to give a breath test after seeing his first result," the deputy wrote.

-The car Laskar was driving, a unmarked police unit, was held until the city of Albuquerque was able to retrieve its property.
+The car Laskar was driving, an unmarked police unit, was released to the city of Albuquerque.
 Laskar was booked into the Sandoval County Detention Center.